 Suunto's Vyper Novo is the big brother to the Zoop Novo.
 These look very similar in size.
 In this review, I explore the Vyper's features, compare it to the Zoop, and also to Suunto's other watch-sized dive computers.

-If you already know that the Suunto Vyper Novo dive computer is for you, click on the button below to see the current price and any savings that may apply on Leisure Pro.
+If you already know that the Suunto Vyper Novo dive computer is for you, click on the button below to see the current price and any savings that may apply on either Amazon or Scuba.com.

 Click below to see the answer to your most pressing question, or keep scrolling to read the entire review.